oclif/oclif.github.io/docs/releasing.md

 ## MacOS installer

 Build a MacOS .pkg installer with `oclif-dev pack:macos`.
 It will build into `./dist/macos`.
 This can be published to S3 with `oclif-dev publish:macos`.
+You need to set the identifier at `oclif.macos.identifier` in `package.json`.

 ## Ubuntu/Debian packages